-This species is endemic to Colombia.
-In Colombia it ranges from northern Choco Department in the Pacific lowlands, around the northern tip of the Western and Central Cordilleras of the Andes, to the middle Magdalena Valley.
-It is a lowland species that occurs up to 400m asl.
+This species ranges from northern Chocó Department in the Pacific lowlands, around the northern tip of the Western and Central Cordilleras of the Andes, and to the middle Magdalena Valley.
+It occurs in the Departments of Antioquia, Boyacá, Caldas, Chocó, Córdoba and Santander.
+It is a lowland species that occurs up to 400 m asl.

 Habitat and Ecology

-It is a diurnal species of humid lowland and montane forest, living along streamsides.
+It is a diurnal species inhabiting humid lowland forest along streamsides.
 It is often found along rocky sections of forest streams.
+It is assumed that the species has some immunity to anthropogenic habitat change.
 The eggs are deposited in leaf-litter, and the adults carry the tadpoles to streams.
-It is assumed that the species has some immunity to anthropogenic habitat change.

-The major threats are deforestation for agricultural development, illegal crops, logging, and human settlement, and pollution resulting from the spraying of illegal crops.
+The major threats are deforestation for agricultural development, logging, human settlement, illegal crops and pollution resulting from the spraying of illegal crops.